garycee20/pdsnd_github/README.md

 1. Chicago
 2. New York City
 3. Washington
-The program loads data for a selected city from a csv file.
+The program loads data for a selected city from included csv files.
 Output can be filtered by a user selected month or day.

 The main program interface is a selection menu with the following options: